 Nancy J. MacLeod, Executive Director

 Nancy MacLeod has worked as an educator for more than 25 years.
-She has an Associate in Education Diploma from the Nova Scotia Teacher’s College, a Bachelor of Education from Mount St. Vincent University, and is currently a part-time Master of Education student at Mount St. Vincent University.
+She has an Associate in Education Diploma from the Nova Scotia Teacher’s College, a Bachelor of Education and Master of Education from Mount St. Vincent University.

 Nancy’s work has been primarily with First Nation schools in Canada.
 She has worked as a teacher, vice-principal, principal, and director of education.
 Her teaching has included elementary, middle school, high school, adult education, and alternative education.
 Being the member of two separate teams that established alternative community high schools is part of her experience.